mostafahassan-dev/YouTube-clone/README.md

-## YouTube Clone Application
+# YouTube Clone Application

-a fully responsive YouTube app.
+Built a functional YouTube clone with a custom user interface similar to the original using React and Material UI.
+Developed stunning video sections, custom categories, channel pages, and a custom video player component that allows users to watch and control videos, including      play, pause, and seek functionalities.

 ### Using:
 <ul>